-- The staffing structure is reviewed annually by Governors and the senior leadership team to ensure staff are deployed in areas to support the raising of achievement.
-This is fluid within an academic year in order to ensure that staffing meets the needs of the children. - The senior leadership team and middle leaders carry out regular observations and performance management to ensure quality of teaching and learning.
-This was fully revised and reduced due to the restrictions imposed upon schools to reduce the risk of transmission of Covid.
+• The staffing structure is reviewed annually by Governors and the senior leadership team to ensure staff are deployed in areas to support the raising of achievement.
+This is fluid within an academic year in order to ensure that staffing meets the needs of the children.